Controversial Gondola and Zipline on Mt. Kaala

 The total number of new resort units that can be built is 725, as stipulated in the landmark conservation agreement which reduced development rights by 80 percent.
 In 1986, the owners entered into a Unilateral Agreement (UA) with the City and County of Honolulu to build five new hotels and thousands of resort condominiums, totaling 3500 units, from Kawela Bay to Kahuku Point.

-After our successful Supreme Court victory regarding the antiquated 20 year old Environmental Impact Statement, our challenge to the developer's Supplemental EIS, a foreclosure from Oaktree Development, productive community engagement from Replay Resorts, a multimillion dollar agreement with the State of Hawaii and C&C of Honolulu and US Army, the settlement of our, and Sierra Club's, legal claims, the conservation deal reversed a terrible, outdated development plan from decades earlier.
+After our successful Supreme Court victory regarding the antiquated 20 year old Environmental Impact Statement, our challenge to the developer's Supplemental EIS, a foreclosure from Oaktree Development, productive community engagement from Replay Resorts, a multimillion dollar agreement with the State of Hawaii and C&C of Honolulu and US Army, the settlement of our, and Sierra Club's, legal claims, the conservation deal dramatically reduced a terrible, outdated development plan from decades earlier.

 Out of these agreements, all of the undeveloped land a Kawela Bay will be either city or state land, development is prohibited on nearly 700 acres of land, the North Shore Community Land Trust began its excellent conservation work at Kahuku Point, the Kahuku High Golf team is guaranteed privileges and all original UA commitments remain.